 What's happened

-Two recent murders in the UK have led to arrests.
+Two recent UK murder cases have resulted in arrests.
 Anthony Priestley was stabbed in Coventry, and Corinna Baker was found dead in Cardigan.
-Suspects have been charged, and investigations are ongoing.
+In both cases, suspects have been charged, and investigations are ongoing.
 Authorities urge witnesses to come forward.

 What's behind the headline?